 The team behind the popular Kamado Ramen and Oh Crêpe restaurants has decided to introduce a new concept to Stovehouse that will feature traditional Chinese dishes like orange chicken, Mongolian beef, egg rolls, soups, and more.
 Wok’s Up, a fast-casual Chinese eatery, is slated to open in Q2 2021 in the space between Oh Crêpe and Taqueria El Cazador.
 Click here to learn more!

 Tom Brown's Restaurant is a steak and seafood restaurant that's opening their second location at the Market in Hays Farms in South Huntsville.
 Their first location is in the Shoppes of Madison on Highway 72 near Target.
-It's a premium causal restaurant that is filling a niche or upscale food without any stuffiness.
-The new restaurant will have it's own decorations and vibe.
-The Madison location can be described as lux with velvet and chandeliers as part of the decor.
-You can read more about their concept and opening on All Things Madison.
+It's a premium casual restaurant that is filling a niche for upscale food without any stuffiness.
+The new restaurant will have its own unique decorations.
+You can read more about the Madison concept and opening on All Things Madison.

 Photo Credit: Jonathan's Grille

 Jonathan's Grille, an upscale sports bar with locations in Tennessee, will open its first Alabama location in Madison's Clift Farm.
 The food is focused on scratch-made items and they even hope to expand to Town Madison near Toyota Field, home of the Rocket City Trash Pandas in the next few years.
 Learn more from this al.com article.

 Church Street Wine Shoppe is planning on moving into the historic Humphreys–Rodgers House at 102 Gates Ave SW.
 There will be room for their bottle shop, beer and wine tastings, and the popular wine club.